How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 // Start Incogniton browser

-const browser = await startIncogniton({ profileId });
+const browser = await startIncogniton({ profileId })

-const page = await browser.newPage();
+const page = await browser.newPage()

 // Navigate to the dynamic page with client-side rendering

-await page.goto("https://quotes.toscrape.com/js/", {
+await page.goto('https://quotes.toscrape.com/js/', {

-waitUntil: "networkidle0",
+waitUntil: 'networkidle0',

 // Extract quotes and authors from dynamically rendered content

-const quotes = await page.$$eval(".quote", (elements) =>
+const quotes = await page.$$eval('.quote', (elements) =>

 elements.map((element) => ({

-text: element && element.querySelector(".text").innerText.trim(),
+text: element && element.querySelector('.text').innerText.trim(),

-author: element && element.querySelector(".author").innerText.trim(),
+author: element && element.querySelector('.author').innerText.trim(),

 // Close the browser after scraping

-await browser.close();
+await browser.close()

 } catch (error) {

-console.error("Error scraping dynamically loaded content ->", error);
+console.error('Error scraping dynamically loaded content ->', error)

 }

-The output data should look like this:
+The resulting output data should look like this:

 Extracted Quotes -> [